Administration, rules and the single market – why does it matter?

 Impact of regulation on long-term investment decisions

-This indicator measures the share of respondents to the European Investment Bank (EIB) Investment Survey that consider a country’s business regulation as a major or minor obstacle to long-term investment decisions.
+This indicator measures the share of respondents to the EIB Investment Survey that consider a country’s business regulation as a major or minor obstacle to long-term investment decisions.